MetPX/wmo_mesh/README.rst

    - allows many sources of data to be mixed in the same download stream.

-   The baseurl field is replaced when re-publishing downloaded data.
+   The baseUrl field is replaced when re-publishing downloaded data.

-*  the *relpath* is the rest of the download url.
+*  the *relPath* is the rest of the download url.

    - isolates the relative path as the basis of comparison for duplicates.